Italian beach establishments

 Whether expensive or not, beach establishments are constantly increasing their turnover, especially in the north and center of the country.

 It is indeed in these areas that you can find the most innovative and organized facilities.
 The most avant-garde establishments are in Tuscany, Liguria and Emilia.
 They offer special services including swimming pools near the beaches, animal-friendly areas and sometimes organized sport activities.
 In the south of the country the most organized region in terms of establishment beaches is Campania, whose beaches are favored, along with those of Liguria, especially by English speaking people.

-Habits change from region to region, but the basic services offered by establishments are usually the same: equipment for beaches, water activities like windsurfing, canoeing and boat renting, refreshment and snack bars.
+Habits change from region to region, but the basic services offered by establishments are usually the same: equipment for beaches (like heavy duty beach chairs and lounges), water activities like windsurfing, canoeing and boat renting, refreshment and snack bars.

 However, prices have increased for the year 2012 and going to the beach can represent a real luxury.
 For example, in Tuscany the average cost for a beach umbrella, sunbed and chair can go from 18 to 30 euros.
 This value is quite similar on Sardinian beaches, but there are some very fashionable places where you may be asked to pay up to 100 euro per day: indeed, the situation may differ from beach to beach in the same town.Sometimes, choosing the right beach, for an honest price can be a daunting task, especially for foreigners who aren't aware of normal, average prices.
 Our advice is to check out more than one place and compare prices and facilities available, then pick the establishment better suited for your needs and pockets.